kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## Galway, Ireland, TT

-- I'm still extraordinarily high from the events over Christmas.
+- I'm still extraordinarily high after the events over [Christmas 2023](../2023/december.md#christmas).
 - The non-stop euphoria and sexual arousal continues.
-- I travel to Ireland on 10th January for my Transformational Touch therapy course.
+- I travel to Ireland on 10th January for my Transforming Touch therapy course.
 - When I inform the choir teacher Salva I will be away, he says, "as long as you're not going away for the weekend with your boyfriend", referring to what Domingo had got [his student Elsa](../2023/october.md#gang-stalking-by-conservatory-civil-servants) to ask me previously concerning one of my tweets.
 - Salva says this every time I tell him I'm going to skip a class, and whenever else he gets the chance.
 - After recent events in [Avila and Madrid](../2023/december.md#christmas), I'm convinced the trumpet teacher must want to communicate with me.